jenkinsci/compuware-common-configuration-plugin/README.md

 - The name, release number, and build number of your product.
 This information is displayed in the installed extensions page.
 Apply filter: BMC in order to display all of the installed BMC extension.

-- Environment information, such as the operating system and release on which the Topaz CLI is installed.
+- Environment information, such as the operating system and release on which the Workbench for Eclipse CLI is installed.

 You can contact BMC in one of the following ways: